JP0132/JP0132/README.md

 <h1 align="center">Hi, I'm Jaynik Parsotomo</h1>

-I'm a zealous software developer, with a keen interest in code crafting and problem-solving.
+I'm a software developer, with a keen interest in code crafting and problem-solving.
 My journey into the software development world started, at the end of my GCSEs, where I made the decision to pursue a career in software development.
 Ever since, I have been on a relentless quest to expand my knowledge and skills.
 From building projects during my university studies to independently creating innovative solutions, I have continuously added to my skillset.
+Visit my website for more: https://jaynikparsotomo.com/
 #

 🔭 Currently the project I am working on is a music player application in flutter.